 Voice Treatment - Treat the loudness and voice strength changes that are common with neurological conditions like Parkinsons.
-Certified in Lee Silverman Voice Treatment and a trained provider of SPEAK OUT!
+Certified in LSVT-LOUD Lee Silverman Voice Treatment and a trained provider of SPEAK OUT!
 Voice Treatment for Parkinsons

-Most speech therapy sessions may be 30-60 minutes dependent on the individual client client.
+Most speech therapy sessions may be 30 or 60 minutes dependent on the individual client client.
 Longer sessions are available as appropriate (e.g. 2 hour intensive aphasia treatments).
 We charge our rates as "per session", not "per minute".
 This helps ensure you get the best treatment for your needs, without the focus on the clock.

-I accept private pay -- Cash, Check, due at the time of services rendered unless prior arrangements are made.
+I accept Medicare and private pay -- Cash, Check, due at the time of services rendered unless prior arrangements are made.
 Your services may be covered under your Health Savings Account (HSA), check with your CPA to verify.

-If you have Medicare, many services are covered 80% under Medicare Part B. Medicare Part B requires a 20% copay.
+If you have Medicare, many services are covered at 80% under Medicare Part B. Medicare Part B requires a 20% copay.

 You also may be able to seek reimbursement from your insurance company for some services.
 Ask your insurance company about their out-of-network coverage.
 This document helps to explain insurance and benefits.
 If requested, I can provide a receipt/invoice documentation for you to seek reimbursement.
 Prior to the evaluation, we can provide you possible codes that you can use when checking your insurance coverage.

 Q: What happens after the free consult?

 If needed, we’ll get a prescription for speech therapy from your doctor and schedule the evaluation.

 We’ll go over the evaluation results, decide on goals and tailor a treatment plan for you.

 The best candidate is the motivated one!
 If you’re willing to put in the work and have hope that you (or your loved one) CAN improve, then you’re a perfect candidate.